JoseMDO/SDF-2024-5.1/june/06-25-notes.md

 ## Daily Impressions
+- Young is always very professionally dressed.
+- Natalie went above and beyond on the Must See Movie helper methods modules.
+Natalie wanted more practice with her commit messages and frequency, and wanted to refactor some of the code by hand.
+Natalie created a pull request and had me review it to provide her feedback on how she did.
+This was not a requirement of the assignment but it showed Natalie appreciates feedback and wants to grow and learn more.
+Great job Natalie, keep up the good work!

 ## Daily Scratch Paper/Misc.
-* 9:30 AM: Meeting with Kat about Day in the Life of a Softwrae Engineer
+1. 9:30 AM: Meeting with Kat about Day in the Life of a Softwrae Engineer
+* Software devlopment life cycle

+2. 10:30 AM: Started working on React Native Course

+3. 1:00 PM: Request to meme lesson with Ian and one sentence story

-* 2:00 PM: Networking Event
+4. 2:00 PM: Networking Event

+4. 4:00 PM: Grading pull request